mydiemho/azure-serverless-workshop/Challenge-1-Azure-Function-Basics/readme.md

 * **Verb**: GET
 * **Input parameters**: A `productId` value is passed to it as a query parameter or an HTTP route
-* **Result**: "The product name for your product id {productId} is Starfruit Explosion"
+* **Response**: "The product name for your product id {`productId`} is Starfruit Explosion"

+### Deploy to Azure
 The second goal is to create an Azure Resource
-Group in your Azure Subscription, and then deploy the function to Azure.
-Finally, test the function after it has been deployed.
+Group in your Azure Subscription, and deploy the function to Azure.
+Test the function after it has been deployed to verify that it works.

 **Make sure to use different, unique Function App names!**

 ## Success Criteria